goldfeyesh/makeTf2Bind/README.txt

 README

+  in makeTf2Bind.py
-  in makeTf2Bind.py call writeBindFile to generate a bind config file.
+    call writeBindFile to generate a rolling bind config file. or writeRandomBindFile to generate a random bind config file.

-  for more information on the parameters of writeBindFile, see comments above the function.
+  for more information on parameters for writeBindFile and writeRandomBindFile, see comments above the function.

-  see example input files:       cuiltheory.txt   and   cuiltheorycut.txt and resulting output files:    cuiltheory1.cfg  and   cuiltheory2.cfg
+  example input files:       cuiltheory.txt,  cuiltheorycut.txt, birdsrights.txt
+  resulting output files:    cuiltheory1.cfg, cuiltheory2.cfg,   birdsrights.cfg

 ------------- cuiltheory1.cfg was generated from cuiltheory.txt ----------------
   cuiltheory.txt is raw copypaste text of the cuil theory reddit comment